lanis-mobile/LanisAPI/README.md

 3. **Extra nice**: You can contribute to this project.
 If you're new to contributing, look [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 ## Credits
-The Javascript project [SPHclient](https://github.com/alessioC42/SPHclient) from [@alessioC42](https://github.com/alessioC42) helped me to understand the Shitpile *Schulportal Hessen*.
+The Javascript project [SPHclient](https://github.com/alessioC42/SPHclient) from [@alessioC42](https://github.com/alessioC42) helped me to understand the shitpile *Schulportal Hessen*.

 The Android-App [sph-planner](https://github.com/koenidv/sph-planner) *(if you know Kotlin, you can contribute to this app)* from [@koenidv](https://github.com/koenidv) helped me to understand the Level 2 encryption.